 If you want the animation centered horizontally, use this code instead

 Press Update File.
 Some header.php files have editing priviledges that make it complicated to edit the file.
 If you are not able to save the changes, probably the simplest solution is to download the file from its server location in wp-content/themes/your-theme to your local disk.
 Make the change and upload to the same location.
 This site codex.wordpress.org/Editing_Files explains this.
-If you let Wordpress update the theme file, the added code will go away and will have to be added again.

 To achieve a responsive iframe with Html5 canvas content requires that both the Html5 canvas and iframe be configured to be responsive using css styling.
 KoolMoves 9.7 and KoolShow 2.1 support configuring an iframe with Html5 canvas content to be responsive.
 In particular, the proper bottom padding will be calculated based on the ratio of height to width.
 More about this can be found at stackoverflow.com.